-Operators care about slow convergence: 78% of the respondents care about slow BGP convergence and actively aim at decreasing their local convergence time by tweaking the various BGP timers (27 of them) or tuning the underlying TCP parameters (21); 41 respondents use fast-detection mechanisms (BFD) and 21 of them deployed fast-reroute techniques (BGP PIC [25] or MPLS fast-reroute [52]).
-When considering transit networks (33 respondents), 67% of them rely on fast-detection mechanisms, and 45% on fast-reroute.
+76% of the respondents actively aim at decreasing their local convergence time by: tweaking the different BGP timers used by the routers (27 of them) or tuning the BGP transport parameters (21 of them); 40 respondents use fast-detection detection mechanisms (BFD) and 21 of them deployed fast-reroute techniques (BGP PIC or MPLS fast-reroute).
+When considering only transit networks (33 respondents), 67% of them rely on fast-detection detection mechanisms, and 45% of them, on fast-reroute techniques.

-Operators often observe slow convergence upon remote outages: Among the 17 respondents who collect statistics about BGP convergence (9 of which are transit ISPs), 52% observe an average BGP convergence time upon remote outages above 30 s.
-Only 4 of them experience average convergence time below 10 s.
-In addition, 87% of the respondents observe a worst convergence time above 1 min, and 35% above 5 min.
+Few operators monitor BGP-induced downtime (it is hard), but those who do routinely experience slow convergence upon remote outage: The majority (76%) of the operators do not collect statistics about BGP convergence as it is hard in practice (we provide such measurements in §2.2).
+Among the 17 operators who do (9 of which are transit ISPs), the majority (52%) observe average BGP convergence time upon remote outage above 30 seconds.
+Only 4 of them experience average convergence time below 10 seconds.
+Regarding worst-case convergence time upon remote outages, 87% (resp.
+35%) of the respondents observe convergence time above 1 (resp.
+5) minutes.

-The vast majority of the operators would be interested in a solution for remote outages like SWIFT: Namely, 95% of our respondents indicated that they would consider adopting a fast-reroute solution to speed up convergence upon remote outages.
+The vast majority of the operator would adopt a solution solving remote outages like SWIFT: 67 of our respondents (95%) indicated that they would consider adopting a fast-reroute solution to speed-up remote outage such as